suit-wg/architecture/draft-ietf-suit-architecture.md

 * Trusted applications (TAs): An application component that runs in a TEE.

 For more information about TEEs see {{I-D.ietf-teep-architecture}}.
+TEEP requires the use of SUIT for delivering TAs.

 The following entities are used: